Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool generates a single-page PDF embedding a barcode or QR code.
-It lists specific barcode formats with examples, distinguishing it from sibling PDF tools like add_attachment or add_form.
+The description clearly states the tool generates a single-page PDF embedding a barcode or QR code, listing supported formats and a common recipe.
+It distinguishes from sibling tools like add_attachment or add_form, which handle other PDF elements, making the purpose precise and distinct.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.